simh/simh/0readme_ethernet.txt

 -------------------------------------------------------------------------------

-OpenVMS Alpha and OpenVMS Integrety (IA64) notes:
+OpenVMS Alpha and OpenVMS Integrity (IA64) notes:
   1. Ethernet support will only work on Alpha VMS 7.3-1 or later, which is when required VCI promiscuous mode support was added.
 Hobbyists can get the required version of VMS from the OpenVMS Alpha Hobbyist Kit 3.0.